 Local search and omnichannel shopping go hand in hand.
 Many shoppers are beginning their purchasing journey online to research a product before buying it in-person at a brick-and-mortar location.

-- 50% of consumers who search for local business on a smartphone visit the store within 24 hours (source)
+- 50% of consumers who search for a local business on a smartphone visit the store within 24 hours (source)

 - 18% of local searches lead to sales (source)